 - Weddings Ordinarily, weddings at FUMC are for members and active constituents of the congregation.
 Couples considering marriage must schedule the wedding and counseling through the Church Office and pastors well in advance of the ceremony.
 Contact the church office at (540) 373-9021 or email

 - Funerals Receptions for funerals of our church family are supported by three committees that organize these receptions on a revolving basis.
 Additional persons willing to serve are always welcome.
 For more information or to help please contact Mary Grace Becker.

 This ministry gives the shawl recipients a powerful physical sense of God's care and love wrapped around them.
 Knitters and crocheters meet on the third Wednesday of the month at 12:30 PM in Room 107 (the church parlor).

 United Methodist Men

 The primary purpose of United Methodist Men is to declare the centrality of Christ in the lives of men and in all their relationships.
 The Virginia Conference United Methodist Men’s Cabinet works with the local church men’s groups and other district organizations in developing programs to meet the needs and interests of men of all ages.
 The Fredericksburg UMM is always looking to the men of our congregation for new ways we can serve our church and our community.
-Through fellowship, learning and devotion, we strive to become the disciples Christ intended us to be.
-Join us to make a difference in the lives of our families, our friends, our neighbors and our community.
-The Fredericksburg UMM meets on the second Saturday of each month for breakfast, fellowship, service and spiritual growth.
-The meetings are held at 8 a.m. in the Fellowship Hall.
+Through fellowship, learning, and devotion, we strive to become the disciples Christ intended us to be.
+Join us to make a difference in the lives of our families, our friends, our neighbors, and our community.
+The Fredericksburg UMM meets on the second Saturday at 8: 00 am of each month, in the downstairs Fellowship Hall for breakfast, fellowship, service, and spiritual growth.
 The UMM is open to all men of Fredericksburg United Methodist Church.
-Please join us on Saturday mornings.
-For more information please contact, Mark Episcopo, Bob La Chance, or Bob Pickett.
+Please join us on Saturday morning.
+For more information please contact, Larry Julihn, Bob La Chance, or Bob Pickett.

 United Methodist Women